 Starting an architecture practice

-These articles explore the beginnings of architecture practice.
+The beginnings of an architecture practice.

-- Small architecture practice and the Cloud, 16th April 2013
+- Small architecture practice and the cloud, 16th April 2013

-- Dear Sir or Madam, 27th February 2013
+- Dear sir or madam, 27th February 2013

 - Leap of faith, 26th November 2012